Delta 9: Why It’s Legal In Most States

 Delta 9 THC has been studied extensively, but researchers don’t have as much information on Delta 8.
 What we do know is that Delta 8 and Delta 9 are different forms of the same chemical, and they both bind to the same receptors in the body.
 The primary difference between these two substances is that Delta 8 is far less potent than Delta 9.

-Delta 8 does have psychoactive properties, but research suggests that it binds to receptors for a shorter period of time than Delta 9.
-(2) Because of this, its effects tend to be milder.
-Many users describe is as a “lighter” high that’s a lot less intense than what you’d normally expect from THC.
+Delta 8 does have psychoactive properties, but its effects seem to be milder.
+Many users describe it as a “lighter” high that’s a lot less intense than what you’d normally expect from THC.

 With that said, you shouldn’t necessarily assume that Delta 8 is a safer option than Delta 9.
 The amount of Delta 8 that’s naturally found in hemp is very small.
-Because of this, it’s necessary to use additional chemicals to synthetically convert cannabinoids into Delta 9.
-According to the FDA, some manufacturers may be using unsafe chemicals during this process.
+Because of this, it’s often necessary to use additional chemicals to synthetically create this compound.
+According to the FDA, some manufacturers may be using unsafe chemicals during this process, which could result in negative health impacts.
 (3)

 Whether you opt for Delta 8, Delta 9, or try both types of THC, you’ll want to make sure that you choose high-quality products made by trusted manufacturers.
 Look for the product’s COA to confirm that the product has gone through quality testing.
 Make sure that the concentrations listed on the COA match what’s on the product label.